This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Before you visit, you should know that pigs eat some grass, clover and alfalfa, but they are not ruminants like cows, and naturally prefer a mixed, omnivorous diet of scraps, “slop,” eggs and dairy waste, acorns and beech nuts, rotting fruit, roots, tubers, grubs, insects, and other messy things they can root around and dig for with their snouts.

 Corn and soy are NOT ideal foods for a pig, even when they live on pasture, though some might be used as a supplement.
-Pigs should ideally spend their good-weather days on polycultural pasture that offers some tree shade, where they can naturally forage.
+Pigs should ideally spend their good-weather days on polycultural pasture that offers some tree shade or light forest, where they can naturally forage.

 Buying pork directly from a local farmer you trust is also a great way to save money, since you can often buy a half or whole hog, have it butchered as you like, and packaged for your deep chest freezer.